jb--/lychpy/README.md

 ## Credits

-This Python wrapper is built on top of the fantastic [Lychee](https://github.com/lycheeverse/lychee) project.
+This Python wrapper is built on top of the [Lychee](https://github.com/lycheeverse/lychee) project.
 All credits for the link checking functionality go to the original authors and contributors of Lychee.

 ## License

-PyLychee is licensed under the MIT License.
+LychPy is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 Lychee is licensed under either of